-The spot where the Multi-Cache is shown on the map is the first set of coordinates, or the first “stage” of the Multi-Cache.
-Rather than finding the geocache container at this spot, you’ll have to figure out where the second stage or collect a piece of information that will help you find the final location of the geocache.
-How this is accomplished will vary from geocache to geocache, but these are a few common ways it’s done:
+The spot where the Multi-Cache is shown on the map is the first set of coordinates, or the first “stage.”
+Rather than finding the geocache container at this spot, you’ll find information that will lead you to another physical location.
+How this is accomplished will vary — here are a few common ways it’s done:

-The geocache owner may ask you to find a number, word, or other clue, which you’ll need to write down before moving to the next stage.
+You may be asked to find a number, word, or other clue.
+You’ll need to write this down before moving to the next stage.

 Example: The second number on the plaque at this location is the ‘X’ in the final coordinates of the cache: N 47° 37.38X W 122° 19.197

-The geocache owner may provide the incomplete coordinates for the second stage in the cache description.
+The geocache description may provide the incomplete coordinates for the second stage.
 You might then be required to count something at the first stage to fill in the blanks.

 Example: Count the number of flags in front of the UN building to find the ‘X’ in the set of coordinates for the next stage: N 45° 29.468X W 114° 23.1543

 Once you’ve collected the information required at the first stage, you can move on to the next stage.
-Enter the coordinates for the next stages into your GPS, or if you’re using one of the geocaching apps, use the app to add a waypoint to the geocache and navigate to that.
+Enter the coordinates that you obtained from the first stage into your GPS (or add a waypoint using the geocaching app), and navigate to the new location.

 The second stage could be the final location of the geocache, where you’ll find the physical cache container.
 If not, you’ll again need to accomplish a task such as the ones described above.